shurupov/2020-11-otus-spring-shurupov/07-spring-jdbc/README.md

 - JUnit 5
 - Mockito
 - AssertJ
-- Context custom configuration for integration tests
+- @JdbcTest, @DirtiesContext annotation in tests

 ## How to build
 `maven package`